 The Shadow and Bone books are the first books in the Greishaverse and should be read first if you want to avoid any spoilers by reading the next two series.
 The Three books in this series are: Shadow and Bone (Shadow and Bone, Book 1)- 2012, Siege and Storm (Shadow and Bone, Book 2)- 2013, and Ruin and Rising (Shadow and Bone, Book 3, 2014).
 Season two is coming to Netflix in March 2023!

-I was so excited when I learned that Netflix was making this into a series.
+I was so excited when I learned that Netflix was making this young adult fantasy book series into an adaptation.
 I think it will be amazing on screen and I am so curious to see if they keep to the book or change things, which is so often the case.

 Alina Starkov is an orphan who has never excelled in anything.
 When her regiment is sent into the fold and her best friend is in danger of being killed, she unleashes a power, unlike anything anyone has seen.
 It may be the answer to the wars that have ravaged her nation.